-The application must be electronically submitted (in Slovene or English) through the portal of the Slovene tax authorities: http://edavki.durs.si/OpenPortal/Pages/StartPage/StartPage.aspx.
+The application must be electronically submitted (in Slovene or English) through the portal of the Slovene tax authorities: https://edavki.durs.si/EdavkiPortal/OpenPortal/CommonPages/Opdynp/ PageA.aspx

 The request must be submitted by the claimant or an authorized person if certain requirements are met.
-The authorized third party does not need to be established in Slovenia.
-A person acting on behalf of the claimant in another EU member state, however, must obtain a tax identification number (applicable to persons established or residing outside Slovenia) and a digital certificate, which allows access to eDavki, the electronic system of the Slovene tax authorities.
+The authorized third party does not need to • Description of the claimant's business activity for which the goods and be established in Slovenia.
+A person acting on behalf of the claimant in another EU member state, however, must obtain a tax identification

+• The period of refund for which the request is made; number (applicable to persons established or residing outside Slovenia) and a digital certificate, which allows access to eDavki, the electronic system of the Slovene tax authorities.